-- A planned online safety curriculum should be provided as part of Computing / PHSE / other lessons and should be regularly revisited - Key online safety messages should be reinforced as part of a planned programme of assemblies and tutorial / pastoral activities - Students should be taught in all lessons to be critically aware of the materials / content they access on-line and be guided to validate the accuracy of information. - Students should be taught to acknowledge the source of information used and to respect copyright when using material accessed on the internet - Students should be supported in building resilience by providing a safe environment for debating controversial issues and helping them to understand how they can influence and participate in decision-making. - Students should be helped to understand the need for the student Acceptable Use Agreement and encouraged to adopt safe and responsible use both within and outside school. - Staff should act as good role models in their use of digital technologies, the internet and mobile devices - in lessons where internet use is pre-planned, it is best practice that students should be guided to sites checked as suitable for their use and that processes are in place for dealing with any unsuitable material that is found in internet searches. - Where students can freely search the internet, staff should be vigilant in monitoring the content of the websites the young people visit. - It is accepted that from time to time, for good educational reasons, students may need to research topics (e.g. racism, discrimination) that would normally result in internet searches being blocked.
+- a planned online safety curriculum should be provided as part of Computing / PHSE / other lessons and should be regularly revisited - key online safety messages should be reinforced as part of a planned programme of assemblies and pastoral activities - students should be taught in all lessons to be critically aware of the materials / content they access on-line and be guided to validate the accuracy of information - students should be taught to acknowledge the source of information used and to respect copyright when using material accessed on the internet - students should be supported in building resilience to radicalisation by providing a safe environment for debating controversial issues and helping them to understand how they can influence and participate in decision-making - students should be helped to understand the need for the Student Acceptable Use Agreement and encouraged to adopt safe and responsible use both within and outside school - staff should act as good role models in their use of digital technologies, the internet and mobile devices - where students can freely search the internet, staff should be vigilant in monitoring the content of the websites the young people visit

-• In such a situation, staff can request that the Technical Staff (or other relevant designated person) can temporarily remove those sites from the filtered list for the period of study.
-Any request to do so, should be auditable, with clear reasons for the need.
+• it is accepted that from time to time, for good educational reasons, students may need to research topics (e.g. racism, drugs, discrimination) that would normally result in internet searches being blocked.
+In such a situation, staff can request that the Technical Staff (or other relevant designated person) can temporarily remove those sites from the filtered list for the period of study.
+Any request to do so, should be auditable, with clear reasons for the need